Bayer-Group/bayer-form-generator/README.md

 ## Examples

 Please see the examples folder for full code examples, and the exampleForm.js for an example of invoking each example together.
+Additionally, you can run this project with `npm run start` open your browser to `localhost:3000` and see the examples in action, including utilizations of the `hidden` prop.

 ### Textbox Example